About Secure Stitch

 - Two measuring clips

-You also have the option of buying a second set for the cost of shipping, putting your total for two sets at $29.97.
+You also have the option of buying a second set for an additional $9.99 fee, putting your total for two sets at $36.97 + applicable tax.

 The site doesn’t specify if the on-the-go bottles are for all fabrics or synthetics.
 We couldn’t get clarity on the issue because the customer service line was not in service when we called.